cloud-native-toolkit/terraform-gitops-cp-operations-dashboard/README.md

 # IBM Cloud Pak Operations-Dashboard module

 Module to populate a gitops repository with the Operations Dashboard operator and instance from IBM Cloud Pak for Integration.
+Platform Navigator must be deployed before deploying Operations Dashboard.

 ## Software dependencies